HPK Kiekkonaiset

 HPK Kiekkonaiset (lit.
 'HPK Puck-Women') or HPK Naiset are an ice hockey team in the Auroraliiga, the premier women's ice hockey league in Finland.
-They play in Hämeenlinna, a city in the Finnish south-central province of Kanta-Häme, at the Hämeenlinnan harjoitushalli (HML hh; lit.
-'Hämeenlinna training hall'), a secondary ice rink at Ritari-areena.
+They play in Hämeenlinna, capital city of the south-central Finnish province of Kanta-Häme, at Pihlajalinna Areena (also known as the Hämeenlinnan harjoitushalli—HML hh, lit.
+'Hämeenlinna training hall'), the secondary ice rink connected to Hämeenlinna Ice Hall.
 HPK were the first team to be awarded the Aurora Borealis Cup as the winners of the Finnish Championship in 2011 and also won bronze in the 2011–12 IIHF European Women's Champions Cup.

 They are the representative women's ice hockey team of the multi-sport club Hämeenlinnan Pallokerho (HPK), however, the team is directly owned by HPK Liiga Oy, the ownership organization of the Liiga team HPK.
 HPK Kiekkonaiset are one of two Auroraliiga teams owned directly by a men's league team.

 History

 A women's ice hockey team has competed under the parent club HPK since at least 1999.
 From 1999 to 2008, HPK Kiekkonaiset competed in the Naisten I-divisioona (renamed Naisten Mestis in 2013).
 In 2001, the team qualified to contend for promotion to the Naisten SM-sarja (NSMs; called Naisten Liiga during 2017–2024 and rebranded as Auroraliiga in 2024) in the league's karsintasarja (qualification series) but they lost eleven of fourteen qualification games and remained in the I-divisoona.
 The opportunity for promotion through the karsintasarja returned in the 2007–08 season and, this time, with a roster that included Meeri Räisänen, Essi Salminen, Hanne Sikiö, and Eveliina Similä, HPK achieved promotion to the Naisten SM-sarja.

 HPK debuted in the Naisten SM-sarja at the opening of the 2008–09 season, strengthened by the addition of a number of experienced players, notably Petra Herzigová, Katja Riipi, Nora Tallus, and Vilma Vaattovaara.
 The team won the bronze medal match against Oulun Kärpät with a game winning goal from Riipi.

 HPK was the first team to be awarded the Aurora Borealis Cup the Naisten SM-sarja Champions in 2011.